-■ Operating portable audio devices connected to the audio system
+- Operating portable audio devices connected to the audio system

-The volume can be adjusted using the vehicle's audio controls.
-All other adjustments must be made on the portable audio device itself.

-■When using a portable audio device connected to the power outlet
+The volume can be adjusted using the vehicle's audio centrals.
+All other - The volume can be adjusted using the vehicle's audio controls.
+All other adjustments must be made on the portable audio device itself. - When using a portable audio device connected to the power outlet